PedroBraz3/evolving-harmonographs/step_11_interactive_evolution/README.md

 - Change the code to generate each new generation using only the individuals evaluated by the user.
 See, for example, the original Interactive Genetic Algorithm presented by Karl Sims in [Interactive Evolution of Dynamical Systems](https://www.karlsims.com/papers/DynamicalSystemsECAL92.pdf) (1992).
 - Implement a hybrid approach that combines automatic and interactive evaluation.

-Problemas que passei com a superformula- Decidir o limite dos randoms e da mutação
+Problemas que passei com a superformula- Decidir o limite dos randoms e da mutação neste momento está.